thibMC/LagoPObs/README.md

-# ptarmigan
-Projet LPO sur le Lagopède alpin
+# LagoPObs: Lagopède Population Observator

 This code is © T. Marin-Cudraz, REEF PULSE S.A.S, LPO AuRA, 2025, and it is made available under the MIT license enclosed with the software.